namakala/medication-trend/docs/article.pdf.md

 ### Decomposition with singular spectrum analysis

 Classical and seasonal-trend decomposition techniques may not fully capture complex periodic patterns in time-series data.
 Singular spectrum analysis (SSA) is a non-parametric method that leverages Hankel matrix embedding for decomposition.
 In this study, SSA was applied to identify trends and seasonal components in weekly aggregated prescription data.
 To better isolate trend and seasonal components, sequential SSA was applied.
 First, a basic SSA model with the lag parameter $L$ = 52 was used to extract the dominant trend.
 The residuals were then analyzed with a second SSA model using $L = \frac{N}{2}$ to capture complex periodic patterns.
 The extracted trend, residuals, and oscillatory components were evaluated visually and statistically, with Mann-Kendall trend tests applied to assess long-term changes.
-A complete documentation of this approach and its rationale was included in the supplementary file section S1.1.
+A complete documentation of this approach and its rationale was included in the supplementary file section S1.2.

 ### Determining relative importance

-Since the sum of all eigenvector centralities $c_i$ in equation [-@eq-eigen-centrality] equals 1, the expected eigenvector centrality for each node in a uniformly connected network is $\frac{1}{n}$, where $n$ is the total number of nodes.
+Since the sum of all eigenvector centralities $c_i$ in equation [-@eq-eigen-centrality] equals 1, the expected eigenvector centrality $C_e$ for each node in a uniformly connected network is $\frac{1}{n}$, where $n$ is 24, representing the total number of nodes.
 In such a network, each node has an equal probability of being connected to any other, and thus no node is more "influential" than another.
-This expected value value, $\frac{1}{n}$, serves as a baseline under a null model of uniform connectivity.
+This expected value, $\frac{1}{n}$, serves as a baseline under a null model of uniform connectivity.
 Assuming eigenvector centrality scores approximately follow a normal distribution, we applied a one-sample Student's T-test with Bonferroni correction to assess how much each eigenvector centrality differs from the expected values.
 Nodes with $c_i$ greater than $\frac{1}{n}$ were categorized as having high eigenvector centrality, and those below the expected value were considered low.

+### Subgroup analysis

+Subgroup analyses were conducted by first categorizing the population into two age groups: $< 65$ and $\geq 65$ years [@Uddin2022].
+The second categorization was based on general polypharmacy, defined a receiving $\geq 5$ medications for at least 30 consecutive days [@nicholson2024prevalence].
+These subgroup classifications were combined to form three comparison pairs: $< 65$ vs. $\geq 65$ years; non-polypharmacy vs. polypharmacy; and the non-polypharmacy group aged $< 65$ years vs. the polypharmacy group aged $\geq 65$ years.
+A DPN was generated for each subgroup to calculate its respective eigenvector centrality.

 # Results